svenkubiak/embedded-mongodb/README.md

 Usage
 ------------------

-1) Add the ninja-validation-module dependency to your pom.xml:
+1) Add the embedded-mongodb dependency to your pom.xml:

     <dependency>
         <groupId>de.svenkubiak</groupId>
         <artifactId>embedded-mongodb</artifactId>
         <version>x.x.x</version>
+        <scope>test</scope>
     </dependency>

 2) Start up the embedded mongodb with the following command:

 	EmbeddedMongoDB.getInstance();

-You may want to do this in an @Before annotated class of you unit tests
+You may want to do this in an @Before annotated class of your unit tests

 You can get the port and host using